timxiao1203/QuantoTotalReturnLIBORSwap/README.md

 •	X is the spot USD-for-EURO exchange rate,

-•	BU is the price of the US T-maturity zero coupon bond,
+•	BU is the price of the US T-maturity zero coupon bond, in general, a bond can be priced like https://finpricing.com/lib/FiBond.html

 •	BE is the price of the EURO T-maturity zero coupon bond,